shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 ## Data Pre-processing

-Images were resized to 128x128 pixels for consistency.
-Furthermore, we applied histogram equalization to enhance the contrast of the images, ensuring better visibility of the lesions.
-Any artifacts or annotations present in the images were masked out to prevent interference during segmentation.
+Images were resized to 512x512 pixels for consistency.
+Furthermore, the images were normalised to have zero mean and unit variance.
+The ground truth masks were also resized to 512x512 pixels and converted to binary masks.

 **References**:
 - https://arxiv.org/pdf/1802.10508v1.pdf